Byron1z/configure-ad-B1z/README.md

 <p>
   <h4>Troubleshooting❗</h4>

-  In case there's trouble when Pinging DC-1 from Client-1 in PowerShell in the later steps, go back into the
+  ▫️ In case there's trouble when Pinging DC-1 from Client-1 in PowerShell in the later steps, go back into the

   Firewall Settings (in DC-1 VM) and

-  - Clicked On "**Windows Defender Firewall Properties**"
+  - Click On "**Windows Defender Firewall Properties**"

   - Turn Off all of the Firewall states, EXCEPT "**Public Profile**",